magnatronus/riverpod-adventures/README.md

 A simple use of **StateProvider** to track the status of an app and show a different screen depending on that status.

 ### persist_app_navigator
-This is a clone of **app_navigator** but as the state of the app chnages the status is persisted using **share_preferences**.
-This means that even if the app is shut down when it is restarted it will navigate to the screen it was laet on , rather than restarting each time.
+This is a clone of **app_navigator** but as the state of the app changes the status is persisted using **shared_preferences**.
+This means that even if the app is shut down when it is restarted it will navigate to the screen it was last on, rather than restarting each time.

+Really an example of initialising a StateNotifier **state** value with the result of an *async* call.